Does your heart start pounding at the thought of a dental visit?

 - So relaxing that you fall asleep naturally?

 - Goes by so fast, you’ll immediately ask “is it over already?”

-Dr. Eshom will evaluate your needs and personal preferences to determine the right type of sedation for you.
-He also works with an anesthesiologist to ensure your safety and wellbeing.
+If these sound like an appointment you’d enjoy, ask Dr. Eshom whether you are a candidate for this service.
+Dr. David Eshom of San Diego offers four types of sedation for varying levels of anxiety.
+At your consultation, he will evaluate your needs and personal preferences to determine the right type of sedation for you.
+For deeper levels of sedation (sometimes called sleep dentistry), he works with an anesthesiologist to ensure your safety and well being.

-Second, your practitioner can adjust the level of medication you receive during the procedure.
+Nitrous oxide has few side effects offers a number of benefits.
+You will be able to continue to communicate during your treatment and your practitioner can adjust the level of medication you receive during the procedure.
 In addition, nitrous oxide wears off quickly, so you can usually drive yourself home from your appointment.
-Finally, gentle laughing gas is suitable for patients of all ages.
+Finally, gentle laughing gas is suitable for patients of all ages, even children.

 Oral Conscious Sedation